jianxiangyu/MEOW/README.md

 > faiss-gpu==1.7.2

 ## Usage
-Go into ./code, and then you can use the following commend to run our model MEOW:
+Go into ./code, and then you can use the following commend to run our model MEOW;
-Go into ./code_adameow, and then you can use the following commend to run our model AdaMEOW:
+or go into ./code_adameow, and then you can use the following commend to run our model AdaMEOW:
 > python main.py acm --gpu=0

 Here, "acm" can be replaced by "dblp", "aminer","imdb".